 That said, this still should not pose a problem if the glass is polished after cutting.
 By polishing with the correct grit sanding discs, the chips and shelling are polished away from the edges of the glass and therefore the risk of cracking is reduced to almost zero.
 If left rough it’s almost certain that when the machine goes to work onsite, the vibration caused by working off road will cause the glass to crack soon after.

 See the two images of both a polished windscreen and an unpolished windscreen.
-Service 8® had been called out to replace this glass as it had cracked for no apparent reason (no impact).
+Service 8® Machinery Glass had been called out to replace this glass as it had cracked for no apparent reason (no impact).
 After further investigation, it was clear that the glass had been roughly cut and installed.
 We fixed the problem by cutting a new window and polishing it correctly.
 Without the correct tooling this would not be possible.

 Unfortunately, this turned out to be a considerable cost for our client.
-A new window had to cut and installed.
+A new window had to be cut and installed.
 Also site safety officers had ordered the machine to stop operation until fixed.
 All this cost because the previous repairer had been careless.